MajdHarbb/PharmaConnect/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
+- For the app, this project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- For the admin panel website, this project uses the [React JS](https://reactjs.org/).
+React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+It is maintained by Meta and a community of individual developers and companies.
 - For persistent storage (database), the app uses the [Laravel 8](https://laravel.com/) package which allows the app to create a custom storage schema and save it to a local database.
 - The app uses the font ["Nunito"](https://fonts.google.com/specimen/Nunito) as its main font, and the design of the app adheres to the material design guidelines.